ullmer/plasma-java-jelly/droid/README-user.txt

      Once you have setup the environment and installed the ADT plugin open eclipse in a workspace then go to file -> import -> existing android code navigate to the folder you have downloaded jelly /droid and then chose one of the apps.

-     if not present create a libs folder at the root of the project copy/paste jelly-standalone**?.jar to the libs folder
-     the jar is located in jelly/core/dist

 >>>> older eclipse versions: